BassyAyman/Al-NewBank-Projet/deliverables/status.md

 ## Risk :

-* We are reducing the scope to the transaction system first, before all other functionality.
-* Uncertainty about certain hypotheses formulated to meet the subject's needs V7
+* Having a bad interpretation of the CQRS in our modele context

 ## RYG flag :

-* Yellow : indeed we have a lot of new things for this time, but regarding the architecture, we made quite a lot of hypotheses regarding the scalability and the neobank accessible in other country.
-So we may be taking the wrong path on this one which Implies refactor.
+* Green : For this week, we know that we are following the good path in order to have a functionnal Neo-bank that is ok with our Version of it.
+And even if our suggestion about CQRS is not the good one, we will have an implementation of a first naive version that will demonstrate that in the case of a large scale system (that can handle mutch more request at the same time), the naive solution have issue and based on them, we will validate our supposition and solution.